 1 hr + soaking

-Belgian-born but known the world over, the satisfying combo of salty, fluffy frites and plump, briny mussels competes with any great food partnership — fish and chips, burgers and fries.
+Moules frites are Belgian-born but known the world over.
+The satisfying combo of salty, fluffy frites and plump, briny mussels competes with any great food partnership — fish and chips, burgers and fries.
 Dip the fries in the seasoned broth, eat them plain or smear on some mayo like the Belgians do, because it’s all acceptable.
 Bivalve bonus.

 For The Frites